 Chivalry as we know it today didn’t exist in the Migration Period or much of the Early Middle Ages, as the romance of the aristocracy or the culture of the knight had yet to dominate secular culture.
 In the Early Middle Ages, secular culture was dominated by Christianity or depending on the location Christianity with heavy pagan influences.

-Knights during the Migration Period, if we can call them knights, received a golden armband and military equipment under heriot for their services, and they slept with their kings in the gift-giving hall as part of his comitatus.
+Knights during the Migration Period, if we can call them knights, received a golden armband and military equipment under heriot for their services, and they slept with their king in the gift-giving hall as part of his comitatus.

 In the Early Middle Ages, Charlemagne would see that these warriors got fiefs and more than just a pat on the back for their stirrups.
 All the while the Church in the Latin West had maintained it’s powerful grip over popular culture, slowly diluting many ancient pagan traditions.